ikuhamada/state-doc/Tutorial/index.rst

 :doc:`Crystalline silver <ag>`

-Calculations of band structure and density of states
+Calculations of band structure, density of states, and densities of states projected onto atomic(-like) orbitals.

 :doc:`Crystalline nickel <ni>`